src-d/datasets/PublicGitArchive/pga/README.md

 ### Datasets

-Two datasets are exposed through this tool, and both the `list` and `get` command can be used to explore and retrieve them.
-To do so, you must specify with a keyword which dataset you want to work on :
+Two datasets are exposed through this tool, and both the `list` and `get` commands can be used to explore and retrieve them.
+You must specify which dataset you want to work with:

-- `siva`: The original Public Git Archive dataset, made up of Siva files.
+- `siva`: The original Public Git Archive dataset, made of Siva files.
-- `uast`: The [dataset](../../PublicGitArchiveUASTs) created by extracting UASTs from the HEAD commit of each repository, made up of Parquet files.
+- `uast`: The [dataset](../../PublicGitArchiveUASTs) of extracted UASTs from the HEAD revision of each repository, made of Parquet files.

-Note that the `siva` _command_ does not work on Parquet files.
+Note that the `siva` _command_ does not work with Parquet files.

 ### Listing repositories

 When you run `pga list` two things wil happen.
-First a copy of the latest index for the dataset specified will be downloaded and cached locally.
+First a copy of the latest index for the specified dataset will be downloaded and cached locally.
 Then `pga` will list all the URLs for the repositories in the index.

 By default only the repository URL is displayed, but you can change that with the `--format` flag: